 More than 25 Brussels based stakeholders, think tankers and experts debated with EaP CSF representatives in a participatory World Café format the key ideas EaP CSF submitted to the structured consultation.
 This major issue became the focus of the high-level panel Future of the EaP: challenges ahead and enabling civil society, featuring the State Minister for Reconciliation and Civic Equality, Georgia – Ketevan Tsikhelashvili, Minister of Justice of Armenia – Rustam Badasyan, Director, Russia, Eastern Partnership, Central Asia, Regional cooperation and OSCE, EEAS – Luc Devigne and the Director Neighbourhood East and Institution Building, DG NEAR, European Commission – Lawrence Meredith.
 You can listen to the discussions here.

-As the highest decision-making body of the EaP CSF, the General Assembly adopted the new Statute of the Forum, which will allow the Forum to make a next step in implementation of its ambitious internal reform focusing on ethical standards, transparency and accountability.
+As the highest decision-making body of the EaP CSF, the General Assembly adopted the new Statute of the Forum (ENG, RU), which will allow the Forum to make a next step in implementation of its ambitious internal reform focusing on ethical standards, transparency and accountability.
 The General Assembly also adopted the Forum’s 11th Annual Assembly Declaration (ENG, RU), with recommendations aimed at the future of the EaP policy and preparations of the sixth Eastern Partnership Summit coming up in 2020.

 Annual Assembly Declaration